MiloTruck/GA_SubstitutionCipher/README.md

 Length of n-grams:
 ```
 * *filename* refers to the name of the CSV file where the n-gram frequency will be stored.
 * *n-gram length* refers to the length of n-grams to extract.
-I recommend using a length of 2 as it gave the provided results.
+I recommend using a length of 2 as it provided the best results.

 ### Substitution Cipher Decryption
 The decryption program can be used by importing `GASolver.py`, and using the `GeneticSolver` class.
 An example has been provided in `example.py`: